E-commerce

 Editorial content

-Blog, guides, lookbooks: CMS features are sometimes rudimentary in the commerce admin; a headless CMS coupled with the front end may better serve marketing teams.
+Blog, guides, lookbooks: CMS features sometimes are rudimentary in the commerce admin; a headless CMS paired with the front end can better serve marketing teams.

 UGC

-Customer photos, video reviews: moderation and image rights should be planned before opening the public feed.
+Customer photos, video reviews: moderation and image rights to plan for before opening the public feed.

-Selling abroad adds currencies, translations, VAT or sales tax rules, address formats, and local payment methods.
-Some features are built in by the platform, others come from specialized apps.
+Selling abroad adds currencies, translations, VAT or sales tax rules, address formats, local payment methods.
+Some features are natively supported by the platform, others come from specialized apps.

 Geolocation and consent